daominhwysi/docscanner/output.md

 <assistant_response>
-@slurp_start@meta:
->name: ĐỀ THI THỬ KỲ THI TỐT NGHIỆP THPT NĂM 2025
->subject: Anh
->code: ĐỀ 15
->duration: 50 phút

-sectionHeader: Read the passage and mark the letter A, B, C or D on your answer sheet to indicate the best answer to each of the following questions.

-shareinfo:
+@slurp_start@stimulus:
 >id: baidoc-01
->info: Farmers today increasingly rely on technology to boost productivity.
+>context: Farmers today increasingly rely on technology to boost productivity.
 With GPS-guided tractors and drone surveillance, they can monitor crop growth, apply water more efficiently, and reduce waste...

 qs:
 >dnum: 1
 >type: mcq
->shared-info: baidoc-01
+>stimulus: baidoc-01
 >qt: The word boost in the passage is closest in meaning to _______.
 >labels:
 >>a: reduce